Skip to main content

 When you’re getting quotes

 • Probably nothing.
-At quoting stage, insurers rely on the information you give them because it would be too expensive to verify everything you say.
+At quote stage insurers rely on the information you give them because it would be too expensive to verify everything you say.

-• However, as explained below, you may not actually have insurance cover and may be acting illegally.
+• However, it’s important to remember that if you don’t disclose when asked, you may not actually have insurance cover and any future claims may be refused.

 During a policy

 • Probably nothing.
 During your policy insurers will rely on you to make them aware of any important changes.
-They will not usually check that you have done so.
+They don’t usually check that you have done so.

-• However, it is possible that your insurer may find out about your conviction by another means e.g. an anonymous phone call or a newspaper report.
-This could result in the avoidance or cancellation of your policy, or an increase in premium.
+• However, it’s possible that your insurer may find out about your conviction by another means e.g. an anonymous phone call o newspaper report.
+This could result in the avoidance or cancellation of your policy or an increase in premium.

 When you make a claim